hannep/sbcs-site/README.md

 - Put in About page content
 - Add Facebook page link to main page
 - Add Links box to main page
+- Where to link to SIG pages?
+Boxes on the main page as well?
+- Put in example Job Board post and intro text
+- Write first blog post